Vluurie/NAER/README.md

 # NAER - N:A Enemy Randomizer Tool

 Note: The automato theme and the assets are yet not public.
 The automato theme library will be public when the most stable version is released.
-Teh assets will be in the next release .zip folder.
+The assets will be always in the lastrelease .zip folder and not directly in the repository.

 ## Overview